 The nonprofit sector in Toronto has a considerable impact on the city’s economic and social health.
 According to the City of Toronto, the nonprofit sector generates more than $14 billion in annual revenues, represents over 8% of Toronto’s GDP, and employs over 105,000 full-time workers.
 It is estimated that there are 14,000 organizations in the Greater Toronto Area that belong to this sector.

-The collective contributions of Toronto’s nonprofit organizations have received limited recognition and attention, but this fall, Mayor John Tory will proclaim October 2, 2019, Toronto's first Not-for-Profit Recognition Day.
+The collective contributions of Toronto’s nonprofit organizations have received limited recognition and attention, but in 2019, Mayor John Tory proclaimed October 2 as Toronto's first Not-for-Profit Recognition Day.
+Not-for-Profit Recognition Day was supported by a grant from the City of Toronto and part of the City's commitment to working with the nonprofit sector.